 - Strong leadership, technology, analytical and communication skills

 - Knowledge of and aptitude for current regulatory and compliance practices

 In addition to these prerequisites, many firms prefer that finance director candidates have a master's degree in business administration (MBA), as well as a certified public accountant (CPA) or certified management accountant (CMA) designation.
 Previous public accounting experience is also highly valued.

-Now, think about the specifics of you organization.
-If your firm has moved to automate some functions – for instance, using software to reconcile accounts – you should list experience related to that as well.
+Now, think about the specifics of your organization.
+If your firm has moved to automate some functions — for instance, using software to reconcile accounts — you should list experience related to that as well.
 If a merger or acquisition happened in the recent past or may occur in the near future, you need a director of finance with M&A experience and expertise.

 What you can leave out

-Essential qualities, such as "personal integrity" and "a passion for getting things done," should be givens, so there is usually no need to list them.
+Essential qualities, such as personal integrity and a passion for getting things done, should be givens, so there is usually no need to list them.
 Likewise, it's safe to assume that every high-level candidate is accustomed to juggling multiple responsibilities, so you don't need to take up space in your director of finance job description by including "an ability to multitask."